eqbal/CarND_Capstone_CarX/README.md

 	For the described operation the following steps are followed, provided that the track waypoints have already been loaded:

 	- __Identify the car's position in the car__ (`pose_cb`) :
-	Knowing the car's position in (x,y) coordinates, the closent track point is returned as an index ranked by its Euclideian distance.
+	Knowing the car's position in (x,y) coordinates, the closent track point is returned as an index ranked by its Euclidean distance.
 Then the next few points ahead (defined by LOOKAHEAD_WPS constant) will be the final uprocessed waypoints.

 	-  __Processing of the waypoints__ (`waypoints_process`):
-	The fnctions loops throught the subsequent waypoints and the following options can take plance.
+	The functions loops throught the subsequent waypoints and the following options can take plance.
-		- __Traffic light not close or green:__ The waypoints velocity is upated with the maximum allowed one
+		- __Traffic light not close or green:__ The waypoints velocity is updated with the maximum allowed one
 		- __Traffic light red and close__: The car is required to stop.
 The velocity is set to 0
-		- __Traffic light red within deceleration distance__: Car is approaching the traddice light but is not so close yet.
+		- __Traffic light red within deceleration distance__: Car is approaching the traffic light but is not so close yet.
 Velocity is linearly dropping.

 	After the waypoints are updated they are published and are send through the waypoint follower to the `twist controller` which is implementing the actuator commands.
 	This node publishes to following topics: